okkur/syna/exampleSite/content/fragments/stripe/docs.md

 ###### description
 *type: string*

 Payment metadata.
-This varialbe is not displayed to the user but will be sent to the server with the form data.
+This variable is not displayed to the user but will be sent to the server with the form data.

 ###### price
 *type: string*

 The price that will be charged to the user's account.
+The value should follow the same rules as [prices.text](#prices-text).

 ###### currency
 *type: string*

 The currency in which the user will be charged.
+The value should follow the same rules as [prices.currency](#prices-currency).

 ### Variables

 #### post_url
 *type: string*

 Form data will be sent to this url.
 The url should point to an api which can handle Stripe's charge customer api.
-An [example](https://github.com/okkur/syna-stripe-gcf) is provided for more information.
+An [example](https://syna.okkur.org/stripe-gcf) is provided for more information.

 #### stripe_token
 *type: string*